The NIWA Bream Bay Aquaculture Park houses some of NIWA’s most cutting edge aquaculture trials, studies and breeding programmes.

 We completed the full scope of works, from planning and pre-cast concrete construction via our subsidiary Paneltech, through to installation and project management.

 Key features included:

-- constructing and installing a pre-cast concrete services conduit measuring two metres wide by two metres high and runs for 450 metres
+- constructing and installing a pre-cast concrete services conduit measuring two metres wide by two metres high and running for 450 metres

-- a salt water return duct was constructed beside the main services conduit, measuring one metre wide by one metre high
+- constructing a salt water return duct beside the main services conduit, measuring one metre wide by one metre high

 - the decommission, demolition and removal of existing concrete structures to make way for the services conduit, return duct and new access facilities